jxmot/ESP8266-RCWL0516/README.md

 ## Download & Run

 Assuming that you've assembled and tested the circuit it's time to try out the code!
 After the sketch has been compiled and downloaded the on-board LED of the NodeMCU *might* be lit when the program starts.
-If so just wait about 5 to 10 seconds and it should turn off.
+If so just wait about 2 to 3 seconds and it should turn off.
 When it turns off the sensor has not detected any presence.

 Please keep in mind that the sensor is quite sensitive.
 And a minor amount of movement within its range will activate it.

 When the LED is off try waving your hand in front of the sensor (*the side with the components*) and the LED should light up and you should see `interr - ACTIVE` on the IDE console.
-Wait about 5 to 10 seconds and the LED should turn off and `interr - IDLE` will be seen on the console.
+Wait about 2 to 3 seconds and the LED should turn off and `interr - IDLE` will be seen on the console.

 # Component Sources

+Except for the NTE3042 I found all of the parts on-line.
+They're easy to find and not very expensive.
+The NTE3042 was bought at a local electronics retailer.
+However if you can't find one try using a 4N35 opto-coupler.

 # Future Modifications

+## ESP-01S

+The NodeMCU is overkill for this project.
+But I had some laying around so that why it's used here.
+I'm planning on giving an ESP-01S a try.

+## Isolated Power Supply

+I've been investigating the use of an *isolating power supply* with the circuit.
+Its purpose would be to provide the sensor and the input side of the opto-coupler with an isolated 5 volt supply.
+And the 5 volt input would also power the NodeMCU/ESP-01S.

+Here a couple of links to the isolated power supply I've chosen -

 * [DCH010505S Miniature, 1W, 3kVDC Isolated DCDC Converters](http://www.ti.com/product/dch010505s?qgpn=dch010505s)
 * [DCH010505SN7 Texas Instruments Power Supplies - Board Mount DigiKey](https://www.digikey.com/products/en?keywords=DCH010505S)

+**NOTE :** The NodeMCU board I'm using (*Amica*) can **only** be powered via the USB connector.
+The pin marked `Vin`  on the board is only an output (*according to the NodeMCU schematic*).
+There's a limiting diode in the circuit that blocks an input voltage on the pin from getting to the CP2102 which is responsible for creating the 3.3v needed by the ESP8266.

 # Links and References